benmvp/slides/2017/reactboston/fiber.md

 </div>

 NOTES:
-- In React 15, unknown attributes not rendered to DOM
+- In React 15, unknown attributes were not rendered to DOM
 - React would also warn you of "unknown prop on `<svg>`"
 - Prevented custom attributes: browser-specific, new APIs or 3rd-party
 - React had to maintain a (growing) whitelist of **all** standard DOM attributes